-Causes the linker to compress .debug\\ sections, if it is sensible to do so.
+Causes the linker to compress .d ebug sections, if it is sensible to do so.

+Note -

+Deprecated in this release.

+Note

+Not supported for AArch64 state

 This removes some redundancy and reduces debug table size.
 Using --compress\debug can significantly increase the time required to link an image.
 Debug compression can only be performed on DWARF3 debug data, not DWARF2.